Greek deal prospects rise, euro ministers to meet

 After a series of delays, the leaders finally received a 15-page document on Wednesday morning laying out the principles of the bailout and its conditions, a party official told Reuters.
 Attached were a further 30 or so pages laying out how the programme will be implemented.

-The leaders will have to decide whether to push through a 15 percent cut to supplementary pensions or a combination of cuts in main and supplementary pensions, the official said.
+The plan involves cutting the minimum wage by about 20-22 percent, a government official said.
+It also gives political leaders the option of cutting pensions over 1,200 euros by up to 20 percent or cutting supplementary pensions by 15 percent on average or a combination of cuts in both main and supplementary pensions, the official said.

-The new bonds would have an average interest rate of around 3.5 percent, said state NET TV, with creditors having to swallow a 70 percent cut in the value of their debt holdings.
+The new bonds would have an average interest rate of around 3.5 percent, said state NET TV, but creditors will have to swallow a 70 percent cut in the value of their debt holdings.

-Private holders of Greek debt will discuss the debt swap plan aimed at slashing the country's debt pile in Paris on Thursday, a banking official told Reuters.

 German Deputy Finance Minister Thomas Steffen said in Berlin the bond swap offer to private creditors could be made as early as next week.